HEERA ALAYA

 Are most of your customers locals or tourists?

 They are mostly locals [customers].
 This side of the Arno [river in Tuscany] is true Florentine and is not touristy.
-I love it here and hardly go to the other side [of Arno].
+I love it here and rarely venture to the other side [of Arno].

 I couldn’t agree more with you [preferring Oltrano].

-I will be back soon to experience an evening.
-You can select my wine and nibbles.
+I look forward to returning soon to experience an evening.
+You can choose my wine and nibbles.

 Buono.
 Call me; I will reserve a table for you (The weekend gets busy.).

 I will [call for a reservation].
-It was lovely talking to you, Alessia.
+It was lovely speaking with you, Alessia.
 Thank you for your hospitality.

 Welcome.
 You are very carina.